 Cyclocross is basically the adventure type bikes which are used on almost all sorts of surfaces, whether they are rough, smooth or wet.

 Let us assume it is a muddy place you are planning to travel more.
 So in that case, maximum traction from a tire will be most wanted.
 Treads should be thick and chunky.
-Bontrager Team Issue CX tire is a kind which is heavy and has an excellent grip, thus making it suitable for muddy landscapes.
+Bontrager Team Issue XR tire is a kind which is heavy and has an excellent grip, thus making it suitable for muddy landscapes.

 Choosing between the widths of tires depends on what you expect of them.
 If you want a good grip, the tires should be wide otherwise narrow tires will be opted for speeds.